HomeLife Cycle Costing / Risk-Based Decision Making / Operations & Maintenance

 Since preventive maintenance is conducted to prevent failure, it should focus on those assets with a higher probability of failure.
 An example of how the budget can be divided amongst the four quadrants is discussed below.
 Data on the assets can lead to adjustments in the share of assets per quadrant to ensure that funds for routine maintenance are spent efficiently.

-Low-risk assets should receive about 10% of the budget.
+This chart shows an option for how to dedicate budget percentages to assets receiving preventative maintenance.
+In this example, low-risk assets could receive about 10% of the budget.
 Moderate-risk assets that have lower probability, but higher consequence, 20% of the budget.
 Moderate-risk assets that have higher probability, but lower consequence, 30% of the budget.
 High-risk assets, 40% of the budget.
-The preventive maintenance can keep an asset that has moved into potential failure (showing signs of failure) from moving into functional failure (the asset is no longer performing its job) or from functional failure to catastrophic failure (when it is difficult or impossible to bring the asset back to service.)
+The preventive maintenance can keep an asset that is showing signs of failure from moving into functional failure or from functional failure to catastrophic failure.
+It is important for your utility to evaluate how many and which assets are in each part of the chart.